The Physics Of Ice Skating

 For the most part, the physics of ice skating is the combination of the skates gliding over the ice while also pushing off the ice with the edge, in order to gain speed.
 With practice, this combination of movements can become as effortless as walking.

-The physics of ice skating is also related to the low friction of the skater's blade with the ice.
+Ice skating physics is also related to the low friction of the skater's blade with the ice.
 This low friction allows a skater to easily glide over its surface and its physical properties allow a skater to dig in with his skate in order to go around a turn, speed up, or stop.

 A skater propels himself forward by pushing off the ice with a force perpendicular to the skate blade.
 Since the friction of the blade with the ice is almost zero, this is the only way he can propel himself forward.
 The figure below illustrates the physics of ice skating behind this principle.